 JOINING U.D.O. / DIRSKSCHNEIDER

-Let’s start with the obvious question, how did you end up playing with Dirkschneider or should we says U.D.O because it’s basically the same band?
+Let’s start with the obvious question, how did you end up playing with Dirkschneider, or should we say U.D.O because it’s basically the same band?

-As far as I know so far, it’s the same band.
-We’re just going by name Dirkschneider, while we do this whole Accept thing.
+As far as I know, so far, it’s the same band.
+We’re just going by the name Dirkschneider while we do this whole Accept thing.
 They started obviously with Kasperi before, but that’s what I understand so far.
-It is the same band.
-The same lineup and everyone.
+It is the same band: the same lineup and everyone.

-Did they contact you or did you do a motion about it?
+Did they contact you, or did you make a motion about it?

 It was a mixture of both.
-When Kasperi left, I heard from a lot of people that I know that I should contact them.
-I’m really good friends with Bas Maas from Doro and I know that they’re close with Doro.
-So I asked Bas if he knew anybody, because everybody was telling me to talk to them.
-The funny thing is Bas gave me Sven’s cellphone number and I just texted Sven, “Hey, Are you guys looking for a guitarist?”
+When Kasperi left, I heard from many people that I know that I should contact them.
+I’m really good friends with Bas Maas from Doro, and I know they’re close to Doro.
+So I asked Bas if he knew anybody because everybody was telling me to talk to them.
+The funny thing is Bas gave me Sven’s cellphone number, and I just texted Sven, “Hey, Are you guys looking for a guitarist?”
 And we didn’t talk very much.
 That didn’t go very far.
 Then there is a person that I worked with sometimes.
 Her name is Kendra.
 She worked with U.D.O. previously.
-She’s also really good friend with Kasperi and she made the actual contact.
+She’s also a really good friend with Kasperi, and she made the actual contact.
 She put me in touch with their management.
-We discussed a little bit and I don’t know.
-After three days talking, I was in Germany.
-They had concerns for the fact that I live in America and I did too.
+We discussed it a little bit, and I don’t know.
+After three days of talking, I was in Germany.
+They had concerns about the fact that I live in America, and I did too.
 It’s working out so far.
 It was a mix of things.
 A lot of people were telling them about me.
-A lot of people were tell me about them.
+A lot of people were telling me about them.